The SEO Sales Funnel

 Discovery content often answers basic, general questions.

 So, for example, let’s say you sell unicorns.
-If you want people who are just discovering unicorns to come to your site for information, you need content that answers their questions.
+If you want people who are just discovering unicorns to come to your site for information, you need to create content that answers their questions.

-A great place to start would be to create content that answers queries such as:
+A great place to start would be with content that answers queries such as:

 • What is a unicorn?